 Most anglers have fond memories of learning how to fish.
-Often taught by a father or grandfather, fishing is one of those rare pastimes that passes down from generation to generation, giving families the chance to bond and create lasting memories.
+Often taught by a father or grandfather, fishing is one of those rare pastimes that pass down from generation to generation, giving families the chance to bond and create lasting memories.

 For older anglers, learning to fish was quite a different prospect back then compared to how it is now, namely due to the incredible differences between modern and vintage tackle.

 While improvements in technology have certainly made the sport better for everyone, it’s hard to deny just how exciting it must have been for anglers than to use what we now call vintage fishing tackle.

 Yes, they were for the most part uncomplicated tools for simpler times.
 But hold an old fishing pole or lure in your hand and somehow you are transported, if only briefly, back through history to a time when the fishing – and life in general – seemed magical.